zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Actually, it might even be a disadvantage, as we come with a big baggage of expectations that are simply not true in SwiftUI.

-^One example of expectation that is no longer true is about view ownership.
+^One example of expectation that is no longer true is about view ownership...

 ---

 # [fit] SwiftUI Views
 # [fit] are *recipes*

-^Lesson number two, because of SwiftUI declarative nature.
+^In fact, this is Lesson number two: because of SwiftUI declarative nature,

 ^We no longer own views.

-^Instead, our code looks more like recipes...
+^Instead, our view code looks more like recipes...

 ---